cds-hooks/docs/docs/specification/current.md

 Unless otherwise specified, JSON string or URL (Uniform Resource Locator) attributes that have an optionality of REQUIRED MAY NOT have empty values (those without any characters or just whitespace characters).

 ### Conformance Language
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this specification are to be interpreted as described in [RFC2119](https://tools.ietf.org/html/rfc2119).
+Further, the key word "CONDITIONAL" indicates that a particular item is either REQUIRED or OPTIONAL, based upon another item.

 ## CDS Hooks Anatomy